AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Conclusion

 3D velocity (and momentum) fields constructed by galaxies and clusters are very important in cosmology because they provide more information than the density field alone, and would help to improve/correct various cosmological measurements.
 High-fidelity reconstruction may even result in unexpected findings.

 Accurate reconstruction is often a challenge for traditional reconstruction methods, typically relying on many assumptions and approximations.
 In this study, we have proposed an alternative scheme, a deep learning approach based on the UNet neural network to reconstruct the 3D velocity/momentum fields of halos.
 We find the UNet is well-suited for reconstructing such fields directly from the halo (and subhalos) density field, because the UNet is an elegant architecture that can effectively capture various features/structures of the fields at all scales and is very effective in transforming high-dimensional and structured inputs.
-Using multiple redshift-space halo number density fields in different mass ranges, the UNet surprisingly learned how to transform halo density fields directly into velocity/momentum fields from the training data.
-We have performed a detailed validation with various statistics tests, and find the reconstructed velocity/momentum fields well agree the ground truth.
+Using multiple redshift-space halo number density fields in different mass ranges, the UNet learned how to transform halo density fields directly into velocity/momentum fields from the training data.
+We have performed a detailed validation with various statistics tests, and find the reconstructed velocity/momentum fields generally well agree the ground truth, but it's worth noting that there is a discernible difference in the power spectra.
+Further improvements could be made to address this variance by fine-tuning the UNet parameters and incorporating additional data sources to enhance the accuracy of the reconstruction.

 Furthermore, using the inferred velocity fields, the RSD effects can be well corrected by Unet.
-As an important application, we find that, the reconstructed velocity field directly provides a recovery of the real-space positions of individual halos, offering a perfect correction for the RSD effects down to a highly non-linear scale of 1.13 ${\rm Mpc}/h$, which is the Nyquist frequency ($k_{\mathrm{Ny}}=\pi N / L$) of the simulations.
-This UNet-based approach is promising for many cosmological applications in terms of correcting the peculiar velocities.
+As an important application, we find that, the reconstructed velocity field directly provides a recovery of the real-space positions of individual halos, offering a reasonably well correction for the RSD effects down to a highly non-linear scale of 1.13 ${\rm Mpc}/h$, which is the Nyquist frequency ($k_{\mathrm{Ny}}=\pi N / L$) of the simulations.
+While there is room for improvement in some areas, this UNet-based approach is promising for many cosmological applications in terms of correcting the peculiar velocities.
 For example, the reconstruction of cosmic volume-weighted velocity suffers severe sampling artifacts in measurements~\citep{2015PhRvD..91d3522Z,2015PhRvD..92h3527Y,2018ApJ...861...58C}.
 We will further extend our UNet model to tackle this long-standing problem and leave such a study for future work.

 As the stage IV galaxy surveys will provide more detailed measurements of the LSS of the Universe than ever before, new computing technologies are being called upon to fully analyze these high-dimensional, massive amounts of data.
 Therefor, UNet-based neural networks promise to be a powerful tool to overcome the problems that traditional methods are difficult to deal with and to extract cosmological information in more depth and in a holistic manner.